-Our short-term incentive program provides our executives with the opportunity to earn performance-based annual cash awards pursuant to our Annual Incentive Plan (as amended, the "Annual Incentive Plan").
-The achievement and payment of annual cash awards in 2017 was tied directly to our financial and operational performance, based primarily (85%) on clearly-defined, objective performance measures and, to a lesser extent (15%), on our Compensation Committee's assessment of our executive team's achievement of its short-term strategic objectives.
-For 2017, our executive officers were paid 98.6% of their target annual bonuses under our Annual Incentive Plan as a result of our strong financial and operating results and the execution of certain key strategic objectives, including the successful completion of our transition to a new loan origination and servicing platform.
+Our short-term incentive program provides our executives with the opportunity to earn performance-based annual cash awards pursuant to our Annual Incentive Plan (as amended and restated, the "Annual Incentive Plan").
+The achievement and payment of annual cash awards in 2019 was tied directly to our financial and operational performance, based primarily (85%) on clearly-defined, objective performance measures and, to a lesser extent (15%), on our Compensation Committee's assessment of our executive team's achievement of its short-term strategic objectives.
+For 2019, our executive officers were paid 80.7% of their target annual bonuses (out of a range of 0% to 150%) under our Annual Incentive Plan as a result of our strong financial and operating results.
+The strategic objective portion of the Annual Incentive Plan did not pay out in 2019 due to poor operational management of our information technology infrastructure, as described in more detail below.
+However, our executive officers demonstrated strong performance in the execution of various other key strategic objectives, including the successful completion of a \$25 million stock repurchase program, the successful closing of a favorable amendment to the Company's senior revolving credit facility, the successful extension of and amendment to the Company's warehouse credit facility, the completion of the custom credit scorecard rollout, the completion and rollout of new marketing risk and response models, the introduction of several talent development initiatives, and the successful planning and implementation of the Company's transition to the new accounting standard for CECL.

-Our long-term incentive program provides for the delivery of long-term incentive awards through a combination of three award vehicles: (i) non-qualified stock options, (ii) performance-contingent RSUs, and (iii) cash-settled performance units.
-Vesting of each of the performance-contingent awards is subject to, among other things, the achievement of performance objectives over a three-year performance period that begins on January 1 st of the grant year.
-The three-year performance period established under the 2015 long-term incentive program ended on December 31, 2017.
-The performance metrics for the performance-contingent RSUs and cash-settled performance units under the 2015 long-term incentive program were, respectively, cumulative EBITDA and cumulative basic net income per share over the performance period.
-In February 2018, as described in greater detail below, our Compensation Committee determined that we failed to meet the threshold performance goals set under the 2015 long-term incentive program, and as a result, no compensation was earned or paid pursuant to the 2015 performance-contingent RSUs or cash-settled performance units, and all shares associated with the performance-contingent RSUs were forfeited.
+In 2017, our long-term incentive program provided for the delivery of long-term incentive awards through a combination of three award vehicles: (i) non-qualified stock options, (ii) performance-contingent RSUs, and (iii) cash-settled performance units.
+Vesting of each of the performance-contingent awards was subject to, among other things, the achievement of performance objectives over a three-year performance period that began on January 1, 2017 and ended on December 31, 2019.
+Vesting of the performance-contingent RSUs and cash-settled performance units granted in 2017 was based primarily (90%) on our CAGRs of net income (in the case of the performance-contingent RSUs) and basic earnings per share (in the case of the cash-settled performance units) compared to our peer group over the three-year performance period, and to a lesser extent (10%) on our Compensation Committee's assessment of our executive team's achievement of its long-term strategic objectives over the same time period.
+In March 2020, as described in greater detail below, based upon results achieved during the performance period, our Compensation Committee determined that participants in the 2017 long-term incentive program earned 96.6% of their target performance-contingent RSUs and 126.6% of their target cash-settled performance units.